PRS-M/Vidly/README.md

 ## General Info
 A movie rental store created using ASP.NET MVC.
-Well, looking through the eyes of a recruiter or a senior dev, probably just another useless CRUD app that does not even implement
+Well, looking through the eyes of a recruiter or a senior dev,
+probably just another useless CRUD app that does not even implement
 Dijkstra'a algorithm or N-Tier Architecture.
 What is even worse - it is based on some online courses.
 On the other hand, why would it implement such things?
 It is just a simple rental store
 that was fun to create and for example learn about N + 1 in practice.
 For me?
 A fun [lesson learned](#lessons-learned) with some proper guidance.
-If Mosh Hamedani, the author of the course, had not elaborated enough I have books by John Sharp, Dino Esposito and Jon Skeet in which I could look up the rest.
-If that was not enough, I turned a few times to Uncle Google and Aunt Stack Overflow.
+If Mosh Hamedani, the author of the course, had not elaborated enough I have books
+by John Sharp, Dino Esposito and Jon Skeet in which I could look up the rest.
+If that was not enough, I could turn to Uncle Google and Aunt Stack Overflow a few times.

 ## Technologies
 * C#